Badgerati/Pode/docs/Tutorials/Authentication/Methods/Bearer.md

 # Bearer

-Bearer Authentication lets you authenticate a user based on a token, with optional support for scopes.
+Bearer authentication lets you authenticate a user based on a token, with optional support for scopes.

 ## Setup

-To setup and start using Bearer Authentication in Pode you use the `New-PodeAuthScheme -Bearer` function, and then pipe this into the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function.
+To setup and start using Bearer authentication in Pode you use the `New-PodeAuthScheme -Bearer` function, and then pipe this into the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function.
 The parameter supplied to the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function's ScriptBlock is the `$token`:

 ```powershell
 Start-PodeServer {